 With the general availability this week of RightScale Cloud Appliance for vSphere, we now enable customers to manage workloads seamlessly across vSphere, AWS, Google, Azure, OpenStack, and all of the clouds we support.
 RightScale Cloud Appliance for vSphere is a virtual software appliance that runs on-premises and connects RightScale to your vSphere environment.
 Once you configure RightScale Cloud Appliance for vSphere behind your enterprise firewall (which takes just minutes), it enables you to manage your vSphere environment as if it were a private cloud.
 And it also serves to unify your previously siloed resource pools by providing a consistent set of cloud capabilities as well as a common management platform.

 Benefits of RightScale Cloud Appliance for vSphere include:

 - Self-Service Access: With RightScale Cloud Appliance for vSphere, RightScale users can now provide their developers with on-demand, self-service access to provision and manage vSphere VMs in a standardized and automated way.
-To learn how you can provide a self-service portal for vSphere, AWS, and other clouds, register for our webinar.

 - Migration and Portability: Using RightScale ServerTemplates™, you can build and configure workloads for use across AWS, vSphere, and other public and private clouds.
 And you can continue to use existing images and VMs for provisioning into vSphere.
 There are several compelling reasons for investing in application portability including lifecycle-based cloud deployment, cloudbursting, disaster recovery (DR), and supporting multiple hypervisors.